-A student of improv since 2004, you’d think he’d have learned something.
-Extremely timid and easily frightened, Rick will usually came out of his shell long enough on Friday nights to help his cast members have enough people to put on a show.
+Rick began his improv journey as a student in 2004 Extremely timid and easily frightened, Rick usually came out of his shell long enough to make sure there were enough people to put on a show.
 He belongs to a paranormal investigation team and loves to investigate the paranormal because spirits don’t judge.
 Rick works by day repairing medical diagnostic equipment because electricity doesn’t judge.
 The rest of his spare time is usually spent making movies for festivals, making commercials for foreign countries or just generally waiting for his real life to begin.
 If you should see the cover of the book that is Rick, don’t judge.

 Chelsie is a crazy plant lady from Alabama who wins people over with her southern charm and warm hugs.
 She started using improv as a form of therapy to give the voices in her head a creative outlet.
 In the process, people decided she was just weird enough to be funny.